 Primary bone cancer

+There are over 30 types of bone cancers.
 The most common type of primary bone cancer is osteosarcoma.
-This cancer usually affects young adults.
+This cancer usually affects teenagers and young adults.
 It can affect any bone, but the arms, legs and pelvis are more commonly affected.
-Other less common forms of primary bone cancer include Ewing sarcoma, malignant fibrous histiocytoma and chondrosarcoma.
+Other less common forms of primary bone cancer include Ewing’s sarcoma, malignant fibrous histiocytoma and chondrosarcoma.

 Treatment for primary bone cancer

 Most people with primary bone cancer will need a combination of different treatments.
-Surgery can be used to remove the cancer, surrounding bone tissue and nearby lymph nodes.
+Surgery is the main treatment for most types of bone cancer and can be used to remove the cancer, surrounding bone tissue and nearby lymph nodes.
+There are different types of surgery.
+Limb-sparing surgery is the most common treatment.
 In severe cases, the affected limb may need to be amputated, but this is rare.

 Treatment may also include radiotherapy (x-rays to target and kill the cancer cells) and chemotherapy (anti-cancer drugs).
 These may be given before surgery, to shrink the cancer, or afterwards to destroy any remaining cancer cells.